-Slowly, very slowly, we are emerging from our homes as COVID-19 stay-home orders lift.
-But as you’ve probably noticed, many things look different now.
-This includes your next dental visit.
-As we all learn to manage physical distancing guidelines, you will see changes to the way you sign in, wait in the waiting room, and attend your appointment.
+As we emerge from stay-home orders, it’s hard not to notice that many things look different now.
+This includes changes in your dentist’s office.
+The next time you visit, you’ll likely see changes to the way you sign in, wait for and attend your appointment.

 The American Dental Association prepared dentists with plenty of guidance on how to safely re-open.
 Different dental offices might use different tactics, but please know these tactics are employed with the safety of patients, staff, dentists and the general public in mind.